laura-stefan0/01/replit.md

 - **Session Storage**: PostgreSQL-backed sessions via connect-pg-simple

 ## Recent Changes
-- July 1, 2025: Implemented different map icons for event types - ✊ for protests/marches/prides/parades and 📣 for workshops/meetings/presentations, with intelligent keyword detection in Italian and English
+- July 1, 2025: Implemented comprehensive event type system with database field and scraper integration - 📣 Protest, 🛠️ Workshop, 🧑‍🤝‍🧑 Assembly, 🎤 Talk, 🧭 Other with intelligent keyword detection in Italian and English for proper map icon display
 - July 1, 2025: Removed all hover effects throughout the application - eliminated hover colors from Resources page cards, Profile menus, navigation items, notifications, theme settings, and other interface elements for consistent clean appearance
 - July 1, 2025: Removed white hover effects from Profile page menu options - Settings, More, and App Theme menu items no longer show background color on hover
 - July 1, 2025: Set default theme to light mode instead of system - app now loads with light theme by default for new users and initial loading